JongaMatos/JongaMatos/README.md

 # 💻 &nbsp;About Me

 - 🎓 Studying Software Engineering at Universidade de Brasília.
-- 🌱 I’m currently learning more about ReactJs.
+- 🌱 I’m currently learning more about VueJs.
 - 🎯 Future Goals: Getting a full-time job as a Software Developer.

 ## 🛠&nbsp;Tech Stack